-4.5 WiFi Access Point Configuration
+3.5 WiFi Access Point Configuration

-This feature is accessible only on routers equipped with a WiFi module.

-- Configuration of two separated WLANs (Multiple SSIDs) is supported. - Multi-role mode, which allows to operate as access point (AP) and station (STA) simultaneously, is supported.
-The multichannel mode is not supported, so the AP and the STA must operate on the same channel only. - RADIUS (Remote Authentication Dial-In User Service) networking protocol that provides centralized Authentication, Authorization, and Accounting (AAA) management for users is supported on WiFi.
+- I - This feature is accessible only on routers equipped with a WiFi module. - Configuration of two separated WLANs (Multiple SSIDs) is supported. - Multi-role mode, which allows to operate as access point (AP) and station (STA) simultaneously, is supported.
+The multichannel mode is not supported, so the AP and the STA must operate on the same channel only.
+Please note, that only one AP can be activated together with the STA in operation. - RADIUS (Remote Authentication Dial-In User Service) networking protocol that provides centralized Authentication, Authorization, and Accounting (AAA) management for users is supported on WiFi.
 The router can be RADIUS client only (not the server) typically as a WiFi AP (Access Point) negotiating with the RADIUS server.